omdevteam/om/docs_src/documentation_running_onda.rst

     $(which mpirun) --oversubscribe --map-by ppr:X:node \
                     --host Y $(pwd)/monitor_wrapper.sh

-In the last line, *X* must be replaced with the number of OnDA nodes that should be instantiated each machine, while *Y* with a comma-separated list of hostnames corresponding to the monitoring nodes to be used (As already mentioned, the beamline scientists can provide this information).
+In the last line, *X* should be replaced with the number of OnDA nodes that should be instantiated each machine, while *Y* with a comma-separated list of hostnames corresponding to the monitoring nodes to be used by OnDA (As already mentioned, the beamline scientists can provide this information).

 In the same folder, a *monitor.toml* configuration file should be created (See :doc:`here <documentation_configuration_file>` for a discussion of the format and